Skip to main content

 Three people doing yoga exercises

-Physical activity is a great way of dealing with the stress of quitting.
-Walk, run, swim, or take up a new activity.
-Your lung capacity improves by as much as 10% nine months after you quit so you’ll be able to do more.
+Your lung capacity can improve by as much as 10% nine months after you quit, so you’ll be able to do more.

 Tip 9: Think Positive

-At times you may want to pack it all in and have another cigarette.
+At times, you may want to pack it all in and have another cigarette.
 When this happens, take a moment to think of all the positives that come with being smoke-free.
-You could have more energy, better sense of taste and smell, healthier looking skin, whiter teeth and many more health benefits.
+Soon, you could have more energy, a better sense of taste and smell, healthier-looking skin, whiter teeth, and many more health benefits. that can come with quitting.

 Tip 10: Try Nicotine Replacement Therapy (NRT)